blueneogeo/xtend-async/README.md

 ## Creating a Promise

-Creating a promise, passing it a value, and then responding to it:
+Creating a promise, telling what to do when it is fulfilled, and then fulfilling the promise:

 	val p = new Promise<Integer>
+	p.then [ println('got value ' + it) ]
 	p.set(10)
-	p.then [ println('got value ' + it) ]

 The same, but using the extensions for nicer syntax:

 	val p = int.promise
+	p.then [ println('got value ' + it ]
 	p << 10
-	p.then [ println('got value ' + it ]

 ## Mapping